CheeseCube312/CCubes-IR-channel-swap-.xmp-profile-creator/README.md

 ## What you need

 - This projects files
-- your custom .dcp profile (for explanation, read furhter)
+- a .dcp Profile that extends white-balance
 - Python not required: if missing portable version will be downloaded automatically

 ## How this works

-This project includes my Universal .xmp files for channel swaps and channel warps, allowing for one-click-channel-swaps by using Lightroom Profiles as presets.
-They raw files are in source_xmp_files.
-The raw files don't just work for infrared photography with Adobe Lightroom since the programs white balance bottoms out at 2000k, leaving it unable to balance out the heavy red tint in most infrared photography.
+This project includes my own channel-swap Profiles.
+They allow for one-click channel swaps by using Lightroom Profiles thanks to their embedded LUT's.
+The raw files are in source_xmp_files.
+The raw files don't just work for infrared photography with Adobe Lightroom since the programs white balance bottoms out at 2000k, leaving it unable to balance out the heavy red tint in most IR photography.

-The common workaround are Infrared Profiles created using custom .dcp files that essentially remap the white-balance, extending it significantly.
-Since the channel swap profiles rely on that extended white-balance a pointer to said file needs to get "baked" into the .xmp file.
-Since .dcp files are camera specific I can't just create a universal .xmp profile.
+The common workaround are Infrared Profiles created using .dcp files that essentially remap the white-balance, extending it significantly.
+Since the channel swap profiles rely on that extended white-balance a pointer to said Profile needs to get "baked" into the .xmp file.
+That "Baking" is what this program is for.

-That's what the included script is for.
-You provide a copy of your custom .dcp file and the script bakes its name into all the .xmp files.
-You can then copy+paste the output into the appropriate folder.
-That leaves you with the custom channel swap profiles.
+There are 3 Options:
+1. Rob Shea's Profiles: You installed his .dcp Profile pack.
+The Profiles are all labled the same.
+2. Custom Profile, source name from your own Preset .xml-file
+3. Manual input

+Once done you can write the output into the ...\CameraRaw\Settings folder with one click.

 ## 📁 Folder Structure